ChaoticAlexander/VueFlix/docs/api/trpc.md

 - Routers root: `server/trpc/routers/index.ts`
 - Shows router: `server/trpc/routers/showsRouter.ts`

+Client uses `createTRPCNuxtClient` with `httpBatchLink` pointing to `/api/trpc` and exposes `$trpc` to Nuxt via injection.

 ### Context

-`server/trpc/init.ts` defines `createTRPCContext(event)` and sets up the base `t` instance, with a centralized error formatter mapping Zod errors to a generic "Invalid input." and stripping stack traces in production.
+`server/trpc/init.ts` defines `createTRPCContext(event)` and sets up the base `t` instance, with a centralized error formatter mapping Zod errors to a generic "Invalid input.".
+Stack traces are shown in dev and stripped in production.

 ### Procedures (shows)